 Love, loss, looking around…

-This month’s Poetry Showcase post takes inspiration from my poetry roots – Massey University’s paper Love, loss, looking around.
-The journey has continued hence, the shuffling of words and replacing loss with Instagram.
+This post takes inspiration from my poetry roots – Massey University’s paper once called Love, loss, looking around, and Insta-poetry.

 Instagram a creative door…